haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/access-acct/first-time-deploy.md

 ## Enter a ticket {#ticket}
 If you need environments provisioned and SSH access, enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html).

-To request environment provisioning, you will need to have cleared a payment for the Magento Commerce (Cloud) subscription and completed an on-boarding call with Magento.
+To request environment provisioning, you will need to have cleared a payment for the Magento企业版(云支持版) subscription and completed an on-boarding call with Magento.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 If you are on a Pro trial and do not have Staging and Production environments provisioned, you cannot complete an initial deployment.
 To continue developing, create a branch from Integration `master`.
 Do not merge this code to your `master` branch until you have deployed it to your provisioned Staging and Production environments.